Dougal-s/Aether/README.md

 Aether is an algorithmic reverb linux LV2 plugin based off of [Cloudseed](https://github.com/ValdemarOrn/CloudSeed).

-**Aether is very early on in development and is missing many crucial features such as a functional user interface**
+**Aether is early on in development and may be subject to backwards incompatible changes**

 ## Contents
 * [Building](#Building)